AndrewWPhillips/rangeset/README.md

 There are three exported types: `Set` is the range set, `Element` constrains the `Set`s type parameters to only be of integer types, `Span` stores two values representing a range (as in the slice returned by the `Spans` method).

-Normally, you would just use the `Set` type something liekl this:
+Normally, you would just use the `Set` type something like this:

 ```
     set := rangeset.Make[uint16](1, 42, 3e4)